Skip to content

 wait: If true, wait for the batch to complete uploading before returning

-timeout: If wait is true, the time to wait for flush completion.
+timeout: If wait is true, the time to wait for flush completion in seconds.

 NOTE: If none, waits indefinitely.